Canon 1D X Mark II vs 2000D

 It is notable that the 1DX Mark II has a microphone port, which is missing on the 2000D.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the 2000D are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the 2000D are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the 2000D followed on from the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D X Mark II vs 2000D

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Canon 2000D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - Better image quality: Scores substantially higher (17 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).